 The Park enjoys a quiet, family orientated character set amongst ancient woodland providing shelter and a managed environment for wildlife.
 The conservation contribution that the Park has achieved, have brought a reward of Gold status under the David Bellamy Award scheme every year since 2000.
-The Park also continues to support a voluntary fund-raising scheme for other conservation projects in the Ullswater Valley through the Tourism and Conservation Partnership.
+In 2017 we were awarded our first Honey Bee and Wildflower Awards.
+The Park also continues to support a voluntary fund-raising scheme for other conservation projects in the Ullswater Valley through the Lake District Foundation such as the restoration of Ullswater Way footpaths.

 The Ullswater valley has a rich biodiversity of wildlife whose ancient woodlands and fells provide breeding habitats for some of our rarer species such as red deer, red squirrels and barnacle geese.
 There is a vast array of species that live within and around the Park itself including red squirrels.